 Check your social security statement each year to make sure your earnings are properly recorded.
 You can compare this with the W-2 you receive from your employer.
 Promptly contact your local social security office to correct any errors.

-If you’d like to discuss how social security fits in with your overall retirement plan, schedule a free consultation with Peak Wealth Planning.
+If you’d like to discuss how social security fits in with your overall retirement plan, the Peak Wealth Planning team can assist.

 You may also be interested in reading: